Snehalkmore/notes/jpa.md

 }
 ```

-3. in class for example employee
+3. in Entity class for example employee
  ```
    @Entity
    @Table